-Volunteer Florida Foundation Announces $6.65 Million for Hurricane Irma and Michael Recovery Efforts
+Volunteer Florida Foundation Awards $6.65 Million to Support Hurricane Irma and Michael Recovery Efforts

 |FOR IMMEDIATE RELEASE